fredchristianson/Amazfit-Bip-Watchface/README.md

 The .bin file is ready to install.
 You can make changes by editing the .json file and/or changing the images.
 This page has some details about the .json file format.

-You can see the changes before installing on the watch at https://amazfitwatchfaces.com/editor/watchfaceEditor/?bip.
+You can see the changes before creating and installing on the watch at https://amazfitwatchfaces.com/editor/watchfaceEditor/?bip.
 This site also lets you see the view with different settings (time-of-day, temperature, etc)

+I use this tool to generate the watch face .bin file after changes https://github.com/YueErro/amazfitBip_watchface.

 This page describes the steps needed to hex edit the .bin file and install the .bin as a "Local watch face"